While on vacation recently I read a book I enjoyed so much, I read it twice. That’s saying a lot for a girl who used to despise reading.

 *To reduce sugar content, leave out 1-2 of the fruits (such as nectarine and apple).

-*Nutrition information is a rough estimate for one 1/2-cup serving of 5 total servings.
-The recipe yields about 2 1/2 cups juice.
+*The recipe as written yields about 2 1/2 cups juice.

 *Recipe inspired by the Orange Juice at Shed.